josahe/CarND-Advanced-Lane-Lines/advanced_lane_finding.md

 ## Final thoughts

 The hardest part was setting the threshold values to generate consistent binary images of the lane lines.
 I spent most of my time on this project getting the values right.
 I would explore colour spaces even more as I think this area is an important starting point.

-I couldn't get an optimised sliding window to work.
-Given more time I would revisit this and try the convolution approach.
-I could also provide smoother lane detection by applying a low-pass filter to prevent spurious curvature values caused by difficult frames.